Annual Festivals: Wyoming State Fair, Jackalope Days, High Plains Music Festival, Douglas Railroad Days, Cowboy Christmas Gift Show

 Douglas is the home of the jackalope.
 If you're looking to adorn your house with the infamous Jackalope mount, you've come to the right place.

 What to do:

 As for outdoor recreation opportunities, Douglas has lots to choose from.
 Visitors can camp, hike, mountain bike, fish, hunt and view wildlife all around the area.
 Just to the south is the Laramie Mountain Range, Medicine Bow National Forest and the Platte River runs right through town.
 The visitor center and museum are a must stop for a photo-op with a larger than life Jackalope.
 Don’t forget Ayers Natural Bridge located just 5 miles off of I-25.
 A remarkable natural bridge over LaPrele Creek, the site offers a beautiful spot for a picnic.

-Don't Miss: Ayers Natural Bridge, 14 miles west of town, is a 100 foot long rock arch spanning LaPrele Creek.
+Don't Miss: Ayres Natural Bridge, 14 miles west of town, is a 100 foot long rock arch spanning LaPrele Creek.
 Seven miles northwest of town you'll find Fort Fetterman State Historic Site, where the last army base was built in the Rockies.
 The fort hosts Fort Fetterman Days with Native American dancing, military demonstrations, fort tours and other festivities during the second week of July.